GitanshKapoor/GitanshKapoor/README.md

 ### 🏆 Team Player & Research Enthusiast
 I’m a **team player** at heart and thrive in collaborative environments where innovation and learning are at the forefront.
-I constantly keep myself updated on the latest technologies and practices in cloud engineering, DevOps, and software automation.
+I constantly keep myself updated on the latest technologies and practices in Platform Engineering, Cloud Engineering, DevOps, and Software Automation.

 ---
 ## 🌐 About Me